Gera: By road

 The two Autobahnen crossing each other nearby at Hermsdorf junction are the Bundesautobahn 4 (Frankfurt–Dresden) and the Bundesautobahn 9 (Berlin–Munich), which were both built during the 1930s.
 Furthermore, there are three Bundesstraßen connecting Gera: the Bundesstraße 2 to Zeitz in the north and Hof in the south, the Bundesstraße 7 to Jena (via Eisenberg) in the west and to Altenburg in the east and the Bundesstraße 92 to Plauen (via Greiz) in the south.
 Important secondary roads run to Altenburg (via Lumpzig), to Werdau (via Linda), to Wünschendorf, to Stadtroda and to Hermsdorf.
 As part of the Bundesgartenschau 2007, a new bypass road was built in the east to improve the connection of southern city parts to the A 4 and to relieve the city centre from transit traffic.

 By aviation

 The closest regional airports are the Leipzig/Halle Airport, about 70 km north and the Erfurt-Weimar Airport, about 90 km west of Gera.
-Both serve mainly holiday flights.
-The nearest major airports are the Frankfurt Airport, the Munich Airport and the prospective Berlin Brandenburg Airport.
+The nearest major airport is Berlin Brandenburg Airport, located 260 km north east of Gera.
 In the eastern part of Gera lies the airfield Gera-Leumnitz meant for private aviation.